nectar-cookbooks/mediaflux/README.md

 See `attributes/default.rb` for the default values.

 * `node['mediaflux']['home']` - Specifies the installation directory for Mediaflux.
-* `node['mediaflux']['user']` - Specifies the MediaFlux system username.
+* `node['mediaflux']['user']` - Specifies the Mediaflux system username.
-* `node['mediaflux']['user_home']` - Specified the MediaFlux system user's home directory.
+* `node['mediaflux']['user_home']` - Specified the Mediaflux system user's home directory.
 * `node['mediaflux']['fs']` - Specifies a data directory for the Mediaflux server.
 If this directory exists, the recipe will make the Mediaflux "volatile" directory a symlink to this one, and populate it with the required subdirectories.
 * `node['mediaflux']['installer_url']` - Specifies a URL for downloading the Mediaflux installer.
 By default this is "unset", and the recipe will assume that you have obtained and placed the installer in "#{node['mediaflux']['home']}/installer.jar".
-* `node['mediaflux']['admin_password']` - Specifies the initial "encrypted" MediaFlux administrator password.
+* `node['mediaflux']['admin_password']` - Specifies the initial "encrypted" Mediaflux administrator password.
 The `DaRIS installation instructions explain how to encrypt a password, and how to change the password post-installation.
-* `node.default['mediaflux']['http_port']` - Specifies the port for the MediaFlux server's http listener.
+* `node.default['mediaflux']['http_port']` - Specifies the port for the Mediaflux server's http listener.
 If unset, the server won't start an http listener.
-* `node.default['mediaflux']['https_port']` - Specifies the port for the MediaFlux server's https listener.
+* `node.default['mediaflux']['https_port']` - Specifies the port for the Mediaflux server's https listener.
 If unset, the server won't start an https listener.
 Note that for https to work, you also need to create or obtain a suitable SSL certificate.
 * `node.default['mediaflux']['run_as_root']` - If "true", the server will be run as "root" allowing it to bind to the normal HTTP / HTTPS ports.

 Configuring the ports